Discoverer 1

 Discoverer 1 was a test of the performance capabilities of the propulsion and guidance system of the booster and satellite.
 The launch took place from Vandenberg Air Force Base on a Thor-Agena A. After first stage burnout at 28,529 km/h, the rocket coasted to an orbital altitude where the second stage guidance system-oriented the spacecraft by means of pneumatic nitrogen jets.
 The second stage engine ignited when the correct attitude was achieved, putting the spacecraft into a polar orbit where it remained until re-entry on 17 March 1959.
 Discoverer 1 became the first man-made object ever put into a polar orbit.
-The difficulty was encountered receiving signals after launch, but the satellite broadcast intermittently later in the flight.
+Soon after launch, receiving signals proved difficult, but the satellite broadcast intermittently later in the flight.

 In 1959, it was believed to have obtained orbit with speculation that the protective nose cone over the antennas was ejected just before the Agena fired and that the Agena then rammed into the nose cone, damaging the antennas.

 Discoverer 1 was a 5.73 m long, 1.52 m diameter cylindrical Agena-A upper-stage capped by a conical nosecone.
 The satellite casing was made of magnesium.
 Most of the 18 kg payload, consisting of communication and telemetry equipment, was housed in the nosecone.
 It included a high-frequency low-power beacon transmitter for tracking and a radar beacon transmitter with a transponder to receive command signals and allow long-range radar tracking.
 Fifteen telemetry channels (10 continuous and 5 commuted) were used to relay roughly 100 aspects of spacecraft performance.
 Unlike future Discoverer flights, this one did not carry a camera or film capsule.